Communicating Data for Impact

 - William Heisel: Director of Global Engagement, Institute for Health Metrics and Evaluation (IHME)

-- Nam-ho Park: West Coast Managing Director, Forum One
+- Nam-ho Park: Former West Coast Managing Director, Forum One

 For a copy of our white paper, please complete the form below and we'll send you a copy so that you can go forth with knowing you’re using the right data tools for maximum positive impact.